verrazzano/docs/content/en/docs/reference/binding/_index.md

       - target: mysql
        datasourceName: books
 ```
-and the binding has a database binding...
+And the binding has a database binding, as follows:
 ```
  databaseBindings:
   - credentials: mysqlsecret